Objectives

 Overview

 This lesson should make the wave model feel concrete.
-Start from familiar sound sources so students can connect vibration, particle motion, and what they hear without treating sound as a special case that breaks the earlier wave rules.
+Start from familiar sound sources so you can connect vibration, particle motion, and what they hear without treating sound as a special case that breaks the earlier wave rules.

 • Use tuning forks, speakers, or phone tones to show that sound begins with a vibrating source.